danconn/data-engineering/README.markdown

 # Project Setup Instructions

+I am using MySQL 5.5.24, Rails 3.2.8 and Ruby 1.9.3.
+One gem I am using, Paperclip, requires Ruby 1.9.2 or greater and Rails 3 or greater.

 Terminal to where you want to clone my project solution on your local machine and run the command:

     git clone https://github.com/danconn/data-engineering.git